Professor For a Day

 research to scientific peers on a regular basis.
 This critical aspect of the scientific process is absent from many research experiences

 aimed at high school students.

 The purpose of Cold Spring Harbor Laboratory's "Professor For a Day" program is to show students what science involves outside the laboratory, in particular how scientists communicate their work and subject it to peer review.
 In a structured group setting, students will attend talks and a poster session at one of the many scientific meetings hosted each year by Cold Spring Harbor Laboratory.
 While participating in top science fairs may give students a taste of what

 a career in science is like, participating in "Professor For a Day" will offer a genuine sense of how the scientific

 NEW!
-Program Dates and Topics for Spring 2014:
+Program Dates and Topics for Autumn 2014:

 High school sophomores, juniors, and seniors with strong interests in science and research are eligible to apply for the program.
 No prior knowledge about the meeting topics is required.

 day of the program will depend on the individual meeting schedules.
 However, all program dates will go from early morning (8-8:30 a.m.) to late in the afternoon (5:00 p.m.) and involve the following:

 Attendance at scientific talks and a poster session